Project Type: Research

 The London 2012 Olympic and Paralympic Games were hosted at the Queen Elizabeth Olympic Park (QEOP)

 with the view of creating a dynamic new heart of east London.
 The park was designed to continue the legacy

 of the Paralympic Games and to create a diverse and inclusive space for all.
 Our project contributes to this

-perceptions of the QEOP and then (ii) co-creating a multisensory representations of the experience of
+perceptions of the QEOP and then (ii) co-creating a multisensory representation of the experience of

 blind people as a reminder of diversity and inclusion at the park.
-We hope that our artwork will act as a
+We hope that this work will act as a

 beacon to the rich network of disabled people across east London and be an accelerator for engagement

 activities between the GDI Hub’s new lab in UCL East and the local community we look to serve and work

 The project has been funded by the UCL Culture Beacon Bursary and is led by GDI Hub PhD Students Maryam Bandukda and Kate Burton.

 We encourage blind and partially sighted people (and their family members) living in east London and surrounding areas to participate in this project.
 Please use the contact form at the bottom of this page to register your interest in participating in this project.